+Are you thinking about switching your cat to raw food?
+As more cat owners discover raw feeding, it’s important to understand the pros and cons of raw food diets for cats so you can make the right decision for you and your cat.
 Personally, we believe a raw food diet is the best option for cats.
-Cats are natural hunters and carnivores, so eating raw meat is the closest to what they’d actually eat in the wild.
+Cats are natural hunters and obligate carnivores and feeding biologically appropriate raw food (BARF) is the closest to what they’d actually eat in the wild.

 Healthier skin and coat

 Your cat’s skin will benefit from the fatty acids found in a raw food diet and their coat is likely to become softer and shinier.
 Raw feeding can also reduce the amount of fur they shed and in turn reduce hairballs.

 If you cat has skin allergies – itching, or dry flaky skin you can also expect these health issues to improve on a quality, balanced raw diet.

 The high-quality protein and functional fats that your cat gets from raw meat will provide much more energy than commercial pet food.
 This enhances your cat’s overall wellbeing and quality of life.
 If you have a cat who usually sleeps on the sofa all day, don’t be surprised if they suddenly become more active and want to play.
 Our raw fed cats are entering their senior years and are still very active.